apache/druid/docs/api-reference/api-reference.md

 Returns a list of all segments for one or more specific datasources enabled in the cluster.

-`GET /druid/coordinator/v1/metadata/segments?includeFullDetails`
+`GET /druid/coordinator/v1/metadata/segments?includeOvershadowedStatus`

-Returns a list of all segments for each datasource with the full segment metadata and extra fields `overshadowed` and `totalTargetReplicants`.
+Returns a list of all segments for each datasource with the full segment metadata and extra fields `overshadowed` and `replicationFactor`.

-`GET /druid/coordinator/v1/metadata/segments?includeFullDetails&datasources={dataSourceName1}&datasources={dataSourceName2}`
+`GET /druid/coordinator/v1/metadata/segments?includeOvershadowedStatus&datasources={dataSourceName1}&datasources={dataSourceName2}`

-Returns a list of all segments for one or more specific datasources with the full segment metadata and extra fields `overshadowed` and `totalTargetReplicants`.
+Returns a list of all segments for one or more specific datasources with the full segment metadata and extra fields `overshadowed` and `replicationFactor`.

 `GET /druid/coordinator/v1/metadata/datasources`